Many tourists or travelers who visit the Andean market town of Otavalo or nearby Cotacachi include a visit to the Peguche waterfall.

 A Holy place

-At certain times ceremonies take place in & around the Waterfall.
 For example, at the June Solstice (Inti Raymi or Fiesta del Sol, June 21) or on New Years day.
-On these special days many local people gather here to take a ritual bath.
+On these days many locals gather here to take a ritual bath.
 The water of the area provides them strength & drives away the bad spirits.

 From here, an Inca style trail leads you in about 15 minutes to the Waterfall.